raaymax/chat/README.md

 - feat: custom help messages for home information
 - fix: separate users from messages
 - improvement: move link detection to message builder
+- bug: clicking on notification is not taking to correct window

 ### Message editor
 - feat: focus input on any key press